Efficient Post-Selection for General Quantum LDPC Codes: Results

 Figure~\ref{fig:surface_code_simulation_results}(c) also compares various strategies, but at a fixed abort rate $\pabort=0.3$, with different values of the norm order $\alpha$ (specified above or below each data point) plotted separately for cluster-based metrics.
 The results show that the choice of $\alpha$ has little impact on performance as long as $\alpha \geq 1$.
 Lastly, Fig.~\ref{fig:surface_code_simulation_results}(d) examines the question of \textit{how much we need to abort to achieve a target $\plog$}, which may be more practically relevant.
 The required abort rates to reach target values $\plog \in \qty{10^{-3}, 10^{-6}}$ via the strategy based on $\llrNormFrac{2}$ are plotted against $p$ across different code distances.

 \paragraph*{Bivariate bicycle codes.} Figure~\ref{fig:bb_code_simulation_results} presents the simulation results for two instances of BB codes: $[[72, 12, 6]]$ and $[[144, 12, 12]]$ \cite{bravyi2024high}.
-(Here, $[[n, k, d]]$ characterizes a code with $n$ physical qubits, $k$ logial qubits, and the code distance $d$.)
+(Here, $[[n, k, d]]$ characterizes a code with $n$ physical qubits, $k$ logical qubits, and the code distance $d$.)
 In Fig.~\ref{fig:bb_code_simulation_results}(a), $\plog$ is plotted against $\pabort$ at $p \in \qty{0.001, 0.003, 0.005}$, where the subplot for $p=0.001$ includes a log-scale inset.
 Various strategies are compared in Fig.~\ref{fig:bb_code_simulation_results}(b) and~(c) for the $[[144, 12, 12]]$ code at $p=0.003$, confirming that the performance of the cluster-based strategy surpasses the correction weight strategy by up to around two orders of magnitude and does not severely depend on the norm order $\alpha$ as long as $\alpha \geq 1$.

-The required abort rates to reach target values $\plog \in \qty{10^{-3}, 10^{-6}}$ are plotted against $p$ in Fig.~\ref{fig:bb_code_simulation_results}(d).
+Additionally, the gap proxy method with $N_\mathrm{class}=24$ fails to outperform even the correction weight despite the (at least) 24-fold increase in computational cost compared to standard decoding.
+This may be attributed to two factors: (i) The logical gap method itself is less effective for BP+LSD than for MWPM, as demonstrated by the surface code results above, and (ii) approximating the gap using only a subset of randomly sampled logical classes introduces additional estimation error, further degrading performance.